- 452 views

-It is no surprise that July is the high season in Iceland when it comes to tourism, with travelers from all around the world flocking to its highlights.
-Below are some reasons why July is such a great time to visit this beautiful country:
+July is the high season in Iceland for tourism, with travelers from all around locking to the country.
+Below are some reasons why you should embark on an Iceland trip in July.

-- Festive season: July is also the month when big-ticket festivities take place in Iceland.
-Some of the most popular events include the Rauðasamdur Festival in Westfjords; Siglufjörður Folk Festival, which sees folk music, concerts, and lectures; and Eistnaflug, a four-day international metal music festival in Neskaupstaður.
+- Music festivals: July is when big-ticket music festivals take place in Iceland.
+Some of the most popular events include the outdoor Rauðasamdur Festival in Westfjords, the five-day Siglufjörður Folk Festival, and the four-day Eistnaflug in Neskaupstaður.